-Scientists on both sides of the ensuing debate accuse the other side of harboring dogma in accepting/rejecting the role of consciousness.
-Contemporary science has evolved, believing consciousness to be a result of a chemical interaction in the human brain.
-Today, experts in many scientific fields, being challenged by new discoveries, are beginning to wonder if consciousness and matter should be considered as peers.
-Rupert Sheldrake may be way ahead of his time/peers just as Wegener was in 1915 when Wegener proposed the now well accepted theory of the continental drift.
+Scientists on both sides of the ensuing debate began accusing the other side of harboring dogma in accepting/rejecting the role of consciousness.
+Certainly, contemporary science has evolved, believing consciousness to be a result of a chemical interaction in the human brain.
+However, new discoveries continually challenge experts in many scientific fields.
+Consequently, some are beginning to wonder if consciousness can be independent of matter.
+Rupert Sheldrake ideas on collective memory may turn out to be like the continental drift theory of Wegener was in 1915.
+Wagner too had few friends.

 Consciousness as an integral part of Cosmos